What to Expect After a Feline Tooth Extraction

 4. Tooth resorption

 Most cats recover very well after tooth extractions, and you will likely be able to take your cat home the same day.
+Dental extraction sites are closed with absorbable suture that does not need to be removed.
 Your pet’s recovery depends on the severity of their disease and the status of their overall health, so each cat’s recovery will be different.

 For example, if your cat only has one or two teeth removed, they may be fully recovered and back to their normal selves in a day.
-If your cat has multiple teeth extracted or a full mouth extraction, then you could be looking at a few weeks of recovery following the procedure.
+If your cat has multiple teeth extracted or a full mouth extraction, then you could be looking at a week or so of recovery following the procedure.

 During recovery, you can care for your cat and help them heal by: